netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

        kubectl create -f cic-configmap.yaml

-You can also specify the SNIPs using the `NS_SNIPS` environment variable in the Citrix ingress controller deployment YAML file.
+You can also specify the SNIPs using the `NS_SNIPS` environment variable in the Netscaler ingress controller deployment YAML file.

          - name: "NS_SNIPS"
             value: '["192.0.2.2", "192.0.2.1"]'